 The Department of Education selects some FAFSAs for a review process called Verification as part of its regular operational procedures.
-To remain compliant, the financial aid office must confirm certain data elements on the FAFSA before officially awarding federal financial aid.
-Selected students will receive a written request from the Financial Aid Office to provide the some or all of the following:
+To remain compliant, the Office of Financial Aid must confirm certain data elements on the FAFSA before officially awarding federal financial aid.
+Selected students will receive a request from the Office of Financial Aid to provide additional documentation.